buildbotics/tpl-docs/Drawing Aids Library.md

 ####Results
 makeArc(A) returns 0 if no errors are detected and -1 if an error is detected.
 The following properties will be set in the argument object (A) depending on whether errors are detected:
 * A.arc - If no error is detected, A.arc contains a list of points that form the resulting arc.
 The points will be in the form of {X: x, Y: y}.
 * A.error - If an error is detected A.error will contain one of the error codes listed in the Error Messages section.
+A.error will be undefined if no error was detected, even if it contained a value before makeArc(A) was called.

 ####Error Messages
 If an error is detected, makeArc(A) returns -1 and sets A.error to one of the following values: